 1) COLLEGE ALGEBRA ISN'T REQUIRED FOR GRADUATION

 Some degree programs do not require that students take higher level MATH courses.

 College Algebra acts as a prerequisite for courses like Plane Trigonometry, Precalculus, Survey of Calculus, Mathematical Thought, Finite, and Calculus.

 For non-MATH heavy majors, we also offer Quantitative Reasoning (MATH 1313).

 Quantitative Reasoning is about working with functions, probability, finance, and more; but is NOT a prerequisite for the higher-level courses mentioned above.
 Students can get up to 12 hours of MATH credit and place into introductory STAT classes.

 2) COLLEGE ALGEBRA PREREQUISITES HAVE ALREADY BEEN MET

 Referring to mathplacement.uark.edu, simply having a high enough placement score can mean you are able to skip College Algebra all together.
-Tests taken before college, like the SAT and ACT, can give students the prerequisite for higher-level courses before they even begin classes at the university.
+Tests taken before college, like the ACT and SAT, may give students the prerequisites for higher-level courses before they even begin classes at the university.

 For students who don't want to take the Placement Exam, the University also offers CLEP tests.
 Fees may be involved, and credit may not count for some courses.
-More information is available at https://test.uark.edu/clep.php.
+More information is available from University Testing Services.